In this Article

 - Relax and give yourself permission to fail.
 Instead of waiting to do a project for example until you have everything thought perfectly, start anyway and take the risk to fail.
 Chances are that you might not fail, but if you do, learn from it and move on.

-- Start working on your self esteem , you can download Increase Self Esteem or 80% is good enough
+- Start working on your self esteem , you can download Increase Self Esteem or

 To overcome perfectionism might take time but is worth trying.
 You will feel more relax, more human , suffer less anxiety and become happier.

 Many people think of perfectionism as striving to be your best, but it is not about self-improvement; it’s about earning approval and acceptance.
 Brene Brown